 Cement is primarily valued as the key ingredient of concrete, the most widely used construction material in the world.
 And most types of cement are geared toward these diverse and widespread building needs.

 But there are also specialty cements that reach beyond construction to fill critical needs in other industries.
 One such product is oil-well cement, which the petroleum industry uses for drilling oil and natural-gas wells.
+It conforms to API Specification 10A for well cementing applications.
+Its performs consistently in well cementing applications at extremes of depth, temperature, and pressure.

 Oil-well cements are used for oil-well grouting, sometimes called oil-well cementing.